1Noriyuki/1Noriyuki/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Enzo Terada and my nickname is "Noriyuki"!
+## My name is Enzo Terada but you can call me Noriyuki!

 # :raising_hand:
 - Moro em SP - São Paulo.